Our strategic discipleship plan for the entire congregation—from birth through retirement—starts with Sunday school.

 Electives classes are just that—classes you can elect to take or not.
 They offer a way to go deeper into the various callings and interests that people will uncover or clarify in the Core track.

-No classes in this track during the 3rd quarter
+There are no classes in this track for the 1st quarter of the semester.

 BIBLE track